trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 =========================

 Much of the value provided by the TriBITS system is related to the support of testing of a complex project.
-Many different types of testing is required in a complex project and development effort.
-In addition a large project with lots of repositories and packages provides a number of testing and developmetn challanges but also provides a number of opportunities to do testing in an efficient way; expecially pre-push and post-push continuous integration (CI) testing.
+Many different types of testing are required in a complex project and development effort.
+In addition a large project with lots of repositories and packages provides a number of testing and development challenges but also provides a number of opportunities to do testing in an efficient way; especially pre-push and post-push continuous integration (CI) testing.
 In addition, a number of post-push automated nightly test cases must be managed.
 TriBITS takes full advantage of the features of raw CMake, CTest, and CDash in support of testing and where gaps exist, TriBITS provides tools